dev2lead/uppersafe-osfw/README.md

     apt install nginx ssl-cert

-Then, create a symbolic link of the `nginx.conf` file to the nginx configuration directory with the following command:
+Then, create a symbolic link of the `nginx.conf` file to the Nginx configuration directory with the following command:

     ln -s "$PWD/assets/nginx.conf" /etc/nginx/sites-enabled/osfw.conf